Intelligent Routing

 - DNS and routing when securing private resources such as internal websites and infrastructure servers.

-- DNS and routing when securing networks utilizing Banyan’s service tunnel capability.
+- DNS and routing when securing networks using Service Tunnel.

 Network-layer Steering

-- If ITP is enabled, URLs are inspected on device via Banyan’s URL filtering capability; threats are blocked and risky URLs are forwarded to the Banyan Edge for further inspection
+- If ITP is enabled, URLs are inspected on device via URL filtering; threats are blocked and risky URLs are forwarded to the Edge for further inspection

 - All other traffic flows over the public internet to its destination